 Texas vs. UConn Women's Basketball Predictions & Picks - December 3

-Sunday's game between the No. 10 Texas Longhorns (8-0) and the No. 11 UConn Huskies (4-2) at Moody Center has a projected final score of 72-69 based on our computer prediction, with Texas taking home the win.
-Tipoff is at 3:00 PM on December 3.
+Sunday's game at Moody Center has the No. 10 Texas Longhorns (8-0) squaring off against the No. 11 UConn Huskies (4-2) at 3:00 PM (on December 3).
+Our computer prediction projects a 72-69 victory for Texas, who is a small favorite based on our model.

-The Longhorns head into this contest after a 112-74 victory over Oral Roberts on Wednesday.
+The Longhorns enter this matchup after a 112-74 victory over Oral Roberts on Wednesday.

-The Longhorns came out on top in their last game 112-74 against Oral Roberts on Wednesday.
-The Huskies won their last game 71-63 against Kansas on Saturday.
-In the victory, Taylor Jones paced the Longhorns with 27 points.
-Paige Bueckers scored a team-leading 22 points for the Huskies in the victory.
+The Longhorns won their last game 112-74 against Oral Roberts on Wednesday.
+The Huskies enter this matchup after a 71-63 victory over Kansas on Saturday.
+In the Longhorns' win, Taylor Jones led the way with a team-high 27 points (adding 16 rebounds and zero assists).
+Paige Bueckers' team-high 22 points paced the Huskies in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!